Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: Overview of state space and its changes with adaptation strength

 For the investigated parameterization (see Table \ref{tab:default-params}), adaptation is required to cause the purely temporal or spatial patterns observed at $b=0$ to travel.
 We exemplify this in Fig.\ \ref{fig:eigenvalues} where we show the real ($\alpha_j(k)$) and imaginary ($\omega_j(k)$) parts of all three eigenvalues $\lambda_j(k)=\alpha_j(k)\pm i\omega_j(k)$ of the Jacobian (Eq.\ \eqref{eq:spatial-adaps-jacobian}) for a Hopf-unstable (upper row) and a Turing-unstable (center and bottom row) state.
-In the upper two rows, for small values of $b$, the zero crossings of the real parts of any eigenvalue coincide with non-zero imaginary parts, resulting in a dynamic Turing bifurcation and enabling spatio-temporal patterns in that very state.
-For $b=0$ the imaginary part vanishes, resulting in a static Turing bifurcation.
-However, adaptation can not be arbitrarily weak and must be stronger than some threshold to show dynamic Turing bifurcations.
-In the bottom row of Fig.\ \ref{fig:eigenvalues}, for example, the Turing bifurcations are static for $b=-0.02$ and $b=-0.01$ and allow the system to produce standing waves for the corresponding activity traces (see Appendix \ref{appendix:activity-traces-for-finite-b}, Fig.\ \ref{fig:activity-traces-for-finite-b}).
-While the Turing bifurcation becomes dynamic for $b=-0.03$, all eigenvalues have negative real parts for $b=-0.02$ for every $k$ for which the imaginary part is non-zero, i.e.,\ the system is stable whenever there is at least one eigenvalue $j\in\{0,1,2\}$ such that $\omega_j(k)\neq0$.
+In the upper two rows, for small values of $b$, the zero crossings of the real parts of any eigenvalue coincide with non-zero imaginary parts, resulting in a dynamic Turing instability and enabling spatio-temporal patterns in that very state.
+For $b=0$ the imaginary part vanishes, resulting in a static Turing instability.
+However, adaptation can not be arbitrarily weak and must be stronger than some threshold to show a dynamic Turing instability.
+In the bottom row of Fig.\ \ref{fig:eigenvalues}, for example, the Turing instability is static for $b=-0.02$ and $b=-0.01$ allowing the system to produce standing waves (see Appendix \ref{appendix:activity-traces-for-finite-b}, Fig.\ \ref{fig:activity-traces-for-finite-b}).
+While the Turing instability at $k_0$ becomes dynamic for $b=-0.03$, all eigenvalues have negative real parts for $b=-0.02$ for every $k$ for which the imaginary part is non-zero.

-Additionally, we see in Fig.\ \ref{fig:eigenvalues}, as $|b|$ increases, the imaginary part becomes larger which indicates faster temporal oscillations, since each mode is given by Above conclusions are confirmed for the entire slices of state space in Appendix \ref{appendix:2d-stability-analysis-methods}, Fig.\ \ref{fig:distinct bifurcations}, where we distinguish both types of bifurcations that occur.
+Additionally, we see in Fig.\ \ref{fig:eigenvalues}, as $|b|$ increases, the imaginary part becomes larger which indicates faster temporal oscillations, since each mode is given by Above conclusions are confirmed for the entire slices of state space in Appendix \ref{appendix:static-dynamic-distinction}, Fig.\ \ref{fig:distinct bifurcations}.